 The EPA will take a holistic approach when considering proposals that may impact on Carnaby’s cockatoo.

-The preparation of this report has included extensive consultation with the Department of Water and Environmental Regulation, the Department of Biodiversity, Conservation and Attractions (DBCA) including Perth Zoo, the Western Australian Museum (Ron Johnstone), the Department of Planning, Lands and Heritage, the Forest Products Commission, Birdlife Australia, Carnaby’s Cockatoo Recovery Team, Murdoch University, Prof. Michael Poole and Dr Denis Saunders (CSIRO).
+The preparation of this Advice has included extensive consultation with the Department of Water and Environmental Regulation, the Department of Biodiversity, Conservation and Attractions (DBCA) including Perth Zoo, the Western Australian Museum (Ron Johnstone), the Department of Planning, Lands and Heritage, the Forest Products Commission, Birdlife Australia, Carnaby’s Cockatoo Recovery Team, Murdoch University, Prof. Michael Poole and Dr Denis Saunders (CSIRO).